mohd-saad1140/retail-analytics-pipeline/README.md

 ## ⚙️ How It Works
 1. **Database Connection:** Establishes a direct connection socket using `mysql-connector-python`.
 2. **Data Ingestion:** Iterates through structural data payloads wrapped inside primitive Python tuples and bulk inserts them into the table.
-3. **Analytical Processing:** Offloads massive summation computations directly onto the database layer using advanced aggregate functions (`SUM`, `GROUP BY`, `ORDER BY`).
+3. **Analytical Processing:** Uses SQL aggregate functions (SUM, GROUP BY, ORDER BY) to calculate total product revenues directly in the database.
-4. **Dashboard Rendering:** Hydrates the return dataset and leverages advanced f-string string formatters to compile a clean terminal executive dashboard reporting product revenues.
+4. **Dashboard Rendering:** Fetches the processed data and formats it cleanly in the terminal as an executive summary.